devishot/typeahead.js/README.md

 * `name` – The string used to identify the dataset.
 Used by typeahead.js to cache intelligently.

 * `valueKey` – The key used to access the value of the datum in the datum object.
 Defaults to `value`.

+* `nameKey` – If the input display name name should be other than the unique value, then this is the name of the datum in the datum object.
+Defaults to `value` or the value of the valueKey.

 * `limit` – The max number of suggestions from the dataset to display for a given query.
 Defaults to `5`.

+* `minLength` – The minimum number characters entered in the input box before the typeahead fires up.
+Defaults to `1`.

 * `template` – The template used to render suggestions.
 Can be a string or a precompiled template.
 If not provided, suggestions will render as their value contained in a `<p>` element (i.e. `<p>value</p>`).